/ Wharton Work Accident Lawyer

 No matter the setting or severity, every case deserves careful evaluation and swift legal action.

-Breaking Down Workers’ Compensation in Texas
+How to Handle Workers’ Compensation in Texas

-What Happens When Workers’ Comp Falls Short in Wharton
+When Workers’ Compensation Isn’t Enough in Wharton

 While workers’ compensation covers many injuries, it often isn’t enough to provide complete recovery, especially if your injury leads to chronic health problems or affects your ability to work in your chosen profession.
 What many people don’t realize is that they may also have the opportunity to file a third-party personal injury claim in addition to their workers’ comp claim.